How much does a WMS cost?

 Implementation and operating costs

-Most publishers offer an implementation cost (or “build”) and an operating cost (“run”) in their pricing.
-The latter includes in particular:
+Most software vendors include an implementation (or "build") cost and an operating ("run") cost in their pricing.
+The latter typically includes:

 It's worth noting that compared to on-premise solutions, the SaaS model avoids investing in costly IT infrastructure ( and its associated maintenance).
 Hosting with a third-party provider also simplifies updates and allows users to benefit from future developments.
 The SaaS solution thus offers greater cost flexibility (OPEX versus CAPEX), which is particularly advantageous for logistics providers.